cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

   });
 ```

-On a select, we want to add a 10px black border to the selected node.
+On selection, we want to add a 10px black border to the selected node.
 The border is automatically removed when the node is no longer selected, since it will no longer have a `:selected` attribute.

 **The "core" of the graph is now complete.
-We've been able to download data asynchronously, add it to the graph, adjust the appearance of the graph, and switch between layouts.
+We've been able to download data asynchronously, add it to the graph, adjust the appearance of the graph, and run a concentric layout.
 Congratulations!**

 # Extensions

 With the core of the graph done, it's time to add some more features.
-Remember all those extra properties we added with `twitterUserObjToCyEle`?
+Remember all those extra properties we added with `twitterUserObjToCyEle()`?
 It's time to make use of them, using an extension called [qTip](https://github.com/cytoscape/cytoscape.js-qtip).
 qTip will allow use to see Twitter user information whenever we select a node.